har4yyyy/birthdayWishes/README.md

 # birthdayWishes
-Interactive birthday webpage with music, popup wishes, and animated fireworks and shooting stars effects.
+Interactive birthday webpage with music, pop-up wishes, and animated fireworks and shooting stars effects.
+Feel free to share this with your friends 🎂

 ## Features